steimo/tic-tac-toe/README.md

 ## How to play

 Two human players can play against each other, using mouse and selecting a square.
 In order to win the game, a player must place three of their marks in a horizontal, vertical, or diagonal row.

-## Inspiration :rocket:

-My big interest in board games and a fun to solve problems.
-Also I wanted to learn how to work with library and classes, and was inspired by an implementation of this game by Ben Scheirman (https://github.com/subdigital/tic-tac-toe.)